-In order to activate limited warranty coverage on their fiberglass boat and/or a trailer, the first North American retail purchaser must warranty register the fiberglass boat and/or trailer through an authorized Ranger fiberglass dealer via Ranger's online dealer extranet, within fifteen (15) days of delivery of the fiberglass boat and/or trailer.
-All information received by Ranger via the limited warranty registration or transfer process shall be the property of Ranger, and submission of information, directly or indirectly, via the limited warranty registration process shall be the property of Ranger, and submission of information, directly or indirectly, via the limited warranty registration process shall, to the extent permitted by applicable law, be deemed to constitute consent by the purchaser and fiberglass dealer to Ranger's use of such information at any time for all purposes allowed by law, including use of that information by third parties selected by Ranger.
+In order to activate limited warranty coverage on their fiberglass boat and/or a trailer, the first North American retail purchaser must warranty register the fiberglass boat and/or trailer.
+All information received by Ranger via the limited warranty registration or transfer process shall be the property of Ranger, and submission of information, directly or indirectly, via the limited warranty registration or transfer process shall be the property of Ranger, and submission of information, directly or indirectly, via the limited warranty registration process shall, to the extent permitted by applicable law, be deemed to constitute consent by the purchaser and fiberglass dealer to Ranger's use of such information at any time for all purposes allowed by law, including use of that information by third parties selected by Ranger.
 You may opt to not have your personal information disclosed to third parties and/or to not receive marketing materials from Ranger by sending a written request to: Ranger Boats Warranty Department, PO Box 179, 927 Highway 178 North, Flippin, AR 72634.
 To obtain limited warranty service, you must return the fiberglass boat and/or trailer, including any alleged defective part, to an authorized Ranger fiberglass dealer.
-Ranger must receive written notice of all limited warranty claims prior to the expiration of this limited warranty procedures (e.g. repairs, claims submissions to Ranger etc.) on the purchaser's behalf.
-All limited warranty work must be performed at an authorized Ranger fiberglass dealer, at the Ranger factory or at another repair facility approved by Ranger.
-You are responsible for the expenses associated with transporting the fiberglass boat and/or trailer to and from the repair facility.
+Ranger must receive written notice of all limited warranty claims prior to the expiration of this limited warranty and be allowed an opportunity to resolve them.
+The authorized Ranger fiberglass dealer will carry out the limited warranty procedures (e.g. repairs, claims submissions to Ranger etc.) on the purchaser's behalf.
+All limited warranty work must be performed at an authorized Ranger fiberglass beat and/or trailer to and form the repair facility.